ojousima/ojousima.dps310.c/README.md

 ```

 # Static code analysis
-Run `make` To run PVS Studio on project.
+Run `make` to run PVS Studio on project.
 Report can be found at _pvs.tasklist_.

+# Documentation
+Run `make` to generate Doxygen docs with git version information.